 NBS Deans Office

 Telephone: (310) 243-2547

 M.A., Geography, University of Arizona, 1991

 M.B.A., Business Administration, University of Santa Clara, 1982

 B.S., Earth Science, Northern Arizona University, 1978

-Associate Dean, College of Natural and Behavioral Science, 2005-present
+Dean, College of Natural and Behavioral Sciences 2013-present

 Director, Center for Urban Environmental Research (CUER), 2005-present